Chapter 5.2 – Roll-on/Roll-off (RoRo)

 Pure Car Carrier (PCC).
 A specialized RoRo vessel primarily using fixed decks to park and transport cars.

 Modern PCTCs and PCCs are often large, box-like ships with relatively flat sides, optimized for maximizing interior cargo space rather than hydrodynamic performance.
 This design is distinctive in the shipping world and makes PCTCs easily recognizable.
 Capacities can range from less than 1,000 CEU for the smallest units to 9,100 CEU for the largest ships afloat.
-The Aurora Class vessels of Höegh Autoliners were launched in 2024 with dimensions of 200 meters long, a beam of 38 meters and a capacity of 9,100 CEU.
+The Aurora Class vessels of Höegh Autoliners were launched in 2024 with dimensions of 200 meters long, a beam of 38 meters, and a capacity of 9,100 CEU.
 These vessels typically have multiple decks, sometimes as many as 12 to 14, which are stacked to fit as many vehicles as possible.
 Lashing points are provided on each deck for fastening vehicles.
-The decks are connected by ramps, allowing cars and trucks to be driven on and off the ship easily.
+The decks are connected by ramps, allowing cars and trucks to be driven on and off the ship.
 Some decks may be adjustable in height to accommodate vehicles of different sizes and heights (i.e. hoistable decks).

-The scale increases in vessel size go hand in hand with the transition to a more environment-friendly ship design and the use of greener bunkers such as LNG, methanol and ammonia.
+The scale increases in vessel size go hand in hand with the transition to a more environment-friendly ship design and the use of greener bunkers such as LNG, methanol, and ammonia.
 The number of methanol-capable and ammonia-ready vessels is growing.
 RoRo operators are also testing vessel designs equipped with various sorts of steel sails or rotor sails to reduce fuel consumption at sea.
 Other innovations in PCTC design include the use of a rounded bow shape to minimize wind resistance and reduce CO2 emissions (e.g., FLEXIE series car carriers of MOL), and the fitting of high-efficiency solar panels on the roof (e.g., Drive Green Highway of K-Line, 200m long, 38m wide, 7,500 CEU).

 PCTCs and PCCs are commonly used by automotive manufacturers and shipping companies to move large quantities of vehicles across oceans and between major ports.
 PCTCs are integral to the global automotive supply chain, linking major vehicle manufacturing hubs in Japan, South Korea, Europe, China, and the United States to consumer markets worldwide.
 Global Shipping companies such as Wallenius Wilhelmsen, MOL, Höegh Autoliners, and NYK Line operate large PCTC fleets to support the global automotive industry.
 The nationality of the largest PCTC fleets tends to correspond to countries with substantial car exports, such as Germany, Japan, and South Korea.
 Further, some car manufacturers, such as the Chinese Build Your Dreams (BYD), are developing their own dedicated PCTC fleet.